MHJedli/theme_script/README.md

 </pre>

 # NOTE :
-*   For now, Only Ubuntu 22.04 GNOME themes are ready to be used
 *   The script is still improving by time.
 So you can expect new themes and/or new features in the future.